Skip to contents

 if set to TRUE, print a progress bar indicating the progress of bootstrap procedure.

 A numeric vector, containing the inverse probability of treatment weights.
 These are normally computed using the treatment_formula, but they can be specified directly via this argument.
-If specified via this argument, bootstrap is not possible.
+A function can also be specified, which takes as input 'data' and returns a numeric vector of IPTW weights.
+See details.

-A numeric vector, containing the inverse probability of censor weights.
+A numeric vector, containing the inverse probability of censoring weights.
 These are normally computed using the cens_formula, but they can be specified directly via this argument.
-If specified via this argument, bootstrap is not possible.
+A function can also be specified, which takes as input 'data' and returns a numeric vector of IPCW weights.
+See details.

 If set to TRUE, don't print assumptions.